Oliveruy/CryptoClustering/README.md

 - `Resources/`: A folder containing the CSV file with the cryptocurrency data.
   - `crypto_market_data.csv`: The dataset used for the analysis.
-- `crypto_analysis.ipynb`: A Jupyter Notebook file where the analysis and clustering were conducted.
+- `Crypto_Clustering.ipynb`: A Jupyter Notebook file where the analysis and clustering were conducted.
 - `README.md`: This file, providing an overview of the project and its dependencies.

 ## Dependencies